LibertyQuinzel/RESEARCH_LAB_MANAGEMENT_SYSTEM/README.md

   - `reporting.py` — report generation
 - `scripts/` — utility scripts

+## Contributing

+Open an issue or submit a pull request.
+Keep changes small and add tests where relevant.
 ## Screenshots

 The repository includes a `screenshots/` folder with UI captures.
 Embed images by referencing the relative paths below.